 An easy way to incorporate Italian food into your meal is to make a simple olive oil dip for sliced bread.
 While the baguette is a popular choice for bread, you really can choose any kind for this super tasty appetizer.
 At its most basic level, this recipe requires extra virgin olive oil, garlic, oregano, and balsamic vinegar.
 There’s a good chance you already have most of these ingredients in your pantry, making this dish a money-saver.

 Mix all the ingredients together, pour the dip into a family-sized dish, place the warmed bread into a basket, and you’re ready to go!

-A great dish to follow the bread and olive oil is minestrone soup.
-Garlic, oregano, and olive oil are also ingredients that can be found in this soup.
+A great dish to follow the bread and olive oil is some hot minestrone soup.
+This Italian side dish makes a delicious and hearty wedding soup.
+Garlic, oregano, and olive oil are also ingredients that can be found in this healthy soup.
 Use a vegetable or chicken broth and a can of crushed tomatoes to make the base.
-You can throw in any vegetables you have on hand to create the perfect, vegetable-based soup.
+You can throw in any vegetables you have on hand to create the perfect, homemade veggie-based soup.
 Complete by throwing in some rice or pasta to add texture and fullness to your soup.

 Common Meals One Would Find in Italy: